FSSA - The Flying Scot Sailing Association

 Owning a Flying Scot has many advantages, one being an opportunity to join the Flying Scot Sailing Association (FSSA).

-Belonging to FSSA, you will receive our official publication, Scots n' Water, six times a year.
+Belonging to FSSA, you will receive our official publication, Scots n' Water, up to six times a year.

 You will also receive our official handbook, as well as a roster of all members of the FSSA.